envoyproxy/gateway/docs/latest/user/rate-limit.md

 Here is an example of a rate limit implemented by the application developer to limit distinct users who can be differentiated based on their
  IP address (also reflected in the  `X-Forwarded-For` header).

+Note: EG supports two kinds of rate limit for the IP address: exact and distinct.
+* exact means that all IP addresses within the specified Source IP CIDR share the same rate limit bucket.
+* distinct means that each IP address within the specified Source IP CIDR has its own rate limit bucket.

 ```shell
 cat <<EOF | kubectl apply -f -
 apiVersion: gateway.envoyproxy.io/v1alpha1